If you can’t hack the game, you’ll have to resort to the next best thing:

 - Oxiracetam – associated with logical thinking.

-- Noopept – enhances memory consolidation & recall.
+- Noopept – enhances memory consolidation and recall.

 L-Theanine + Caffeine